StreamPot/StreamPot/packages/landing/index.md

 features:
   - title: Use the ffmpeg commands you're familiar with
     details: StreamPot exposes the Fluent ffmpeg library
-  - title: No need to worry about scale
+  - title: Self host
-    details: We take care of the scaling
+    details: You can self host or use our service
   - title: Simple, affordable pricing
     details: We aim to be significantly cheaper than MediaConvert
 ---